-With tests on quite an extreme nonlinear mixture of two audio signals we have shown that ISFA is indeed able to perform nonlinear blind source separation, often with high precision.
-However, in about 30% of the cases in which the true sources could have been extracted with the nonlinearity used (as verified by regression) ISFA failed to extract them.
-In many of these cases the extracted signals were actually better than the original sources in both the SFA-term as well as the ICA-term of the objective function.
-This was a surprising finding for us, since it seems to contradict our basic assumption that a combination of slowness and statistical independence should permit reliable nonlinear blind source separation.
-Closer inspection, however, has revealed that the extracted output signal components only appear to be statistically independent in terms of the time-delayed second-order moments but that they are often highly related, as can be seen by visual inspection (Fig. 4) and automatically detected with a measure $\Psi{34}(\mathbf{u})$ based on higher-order cumulants.
-This is not a consequence of the particular choice of time delays we have used but would be expected for any general set of time delays, as can be seen from the cross-correlation functions (Fig. 5).
+With tests on quite an extreme nonlinear mixture of two audio signals, we have shown that ISFA is indeed able to perform nonlinear BSS, often with high precision.
+However, in about 30% of the cases in which the true sources could have been extracted with the nonlinearity used (as verified by regression), ISFA failed to extract them.
+In many of these cases, the extracted signals were actually better than the original sources in both the SFA term and the ICA term of the objective function.
+This was a surprising finding for us, since it seems to contradict our basic assumption that a combination of slowness and statistical independence should permit reliable nonlinear BSS.
+Closer inspection, however, has revealed that the extracted output signal components only appear to be statistically independent in terms of the time-delayed second-order moments but that they are often highly related, as can be seen by visual inspection (see Figure 4) and automatically detected with a measure $\Psi{34}(\mathbf{u})$ based on higher-order cumulants.
+This is not a consequence of the particular choice of time delays we have used but would be expected for any general set of time delays, as can be seen from the cross-correlation functions (in Figure 5).

 We believe that two important conclusions can be drawn from these results.
-Firstly, the success cases indicate that combining slowness and statistical independence is a promising approach to nonlinear blind source separation.
-Secondly, any measure of statistical independence based on (time-delayed) second-order moments is too weak to guarantee statistical independence in our context; it might even be too weak in any context where the dimensionality of the space in which the signal components are searched for is significantly larger than the number of components.
+Firstly, the success cases indicate that combining slowness and statistical independence is a promising approach to nonlinear BSS.
+Secondly, any measure of statistical independence based on (time-delayed) secondorder moments is too weak to guarantee statistical independence in our context; it might even be too weak in any context where the dimensionality of the space in which the signal components are searched for is significantly larger than the number of components.

-For a possible theoretical account of the failure of second-order ICA in our context consider the following example.
-Given a symmetrically distributed source s_1 the correlation between, for instance, s_1 and s_1^2 vanishes [Harmeling et al., 2003, sec.
-4.1].
-To the extent that this also holds for time-shifted versions $s_1(t)$ and $s_1^2(t+\tau)$ [cf. Harmeling et al., 2003, sec.
-5.4] the statistical dependence between s_1 and s_1^2 does not manifest itself in the time-delayed correlations.
-Thus, second-order ICA cannot be expected to prevent extraction of s_1 and s_1^2 as the estimated sources, which can easily lead to a failure case, if s_1^2 is more slowly varying than, e.g., s_2 .
+For a possible theoretical account of the failure of second-order ICA in our context, consider the following example.
+Given a symmetrically distributed source $s_1$ , the correlation between, for instance, $s_1$ and $s_1^2$ vanishes (Harmeling et al., 2003, sec.
+4.1).
+To the extent that this also holds for timeshifted versions $s_1(t)$ and $s_1^2(t + \tau)$ (cf. Harmeling et al., 2003, sec.
+5.4), the statistical dependence between $s_1$ and $s_1^2$ does not manifest itself in the time-delayed correlations.
+Thus, second-order ICA cannot be expected to prevent extraction of $s_1$ and $s_1^2$ as the estimated sources, which can easily lead to a failure case say, if $s_1^2$ is more slowly varying than $s_2$ .

 A failure rate of 30% would render the algorithm useless if it were not possible to detect the failure cases.
-We have shown that the measure $\Psi{34}(\mathbf{u})$, which is based on higher-order cumulants, permits failure detection with high reliability; the area under the ROC curve is greater than 0.95 resulting in a true positive rate of 90% and 94% at a false positive rate of 5% and 10% for ISFA3 and ISFA5, respectively.
+We have shown that the measure $\Psi{34}(\mathbf{u})$ , which is based on higher-order cumulants, permits failure detection with high reliability; the area under the ROC curve is greater than 0.95, resulting in a true positive rate of 90% and 94% at a false-positive rate of 5% and 10% for ISFA and ISFA, respectively.